VPN Service BY VPN SURF VPN.SURF

 4. SSTP

-Secure Socket Tunneling Protocol is also developed and managed by Microsoft, and that makes it Microsoft Secure Socket Tunneling Protocol (MS-SSTP).
+Secure Socket Tunneling Protocol is also developed and managed by Microsoft, which makes it Microsoft Secure Socket Tunneling Protocol (MS-SSTP).
 However, this VPN protocol is only available for Windows users and was first built for the Windows Vista operating system.
-The SSTP protocol works on Linux as well but with difficulties and challenges that can make your Linux system slower.
+The SSTP protocol also works on Linux but has difficulties and challenges that can make your Linux system slower.
 In this VPN protocol, the traffic goes through a secure socket.
 The name of the SSTP protocol was extracted from Secure Sockets Layer (SSL) protocol, and the protocol uses the TCP port 443 to bypass firewalls and proxy servers.

 So, unlike the PPTP and L2TP protocols, SSTP is not that easy to block by your Windows firewall system.
 SSTP is secure and supports modern operating systems (Windows, only).
 But it was actually built for accessing remote connections and does not support general site-to-site VPN access.